Lake Oswego Amateur Radio Emergency Service

 The Amateur Radio Emergency Service (ARES) is a program sponsored by the American Radio Relay League (ARRL).
 It consists of amateur radio operators who volunteer their time, personal equipment and communications skills as a public service when disaster strikes.

-Facilitated and supported by the Lake Oswego Fire Department (LOFD), the formation of the volunteer radio operators group provides the City a backup communication system.
-This tertiary system will connect the Lake Oswego Emergency Operations Center (EOC), Fire Stations, Police, Public Works, and Community Emergency Response Teams (CERT) in the field.
+Supported by the Lake Oswego Fire Department, the formation of the volunteer radio operators group provides the City a tertiary communication system to connect the Lake Oswego Emergency Operations Center (EOC), and Community Emergency Response Teams (CERT) in the field when standard communication systems are not available.
+In addition, ARES communicates with Clackamas County’s EOC, the State’s EOC, hospitals, and the National Guard.

 In addition, the Lake Oswego Amateur Radio Emergency Service (LOARES) communicates with Clackamas County’s EOC, the State’s EOC, hospitals, and others.
 The radio group can be activated by City's EOC or self-activate during major emergencies, including floods, windstorms, winter storms, suburban fires, earthquakes, hazardous material spills and terrorism events.